 The song’s inclusion is sort of the point of this whole ramble.
 It wasn’t a gimmick to capitalize on her cred as ‘the gal who wrote’.
 It was a bold gesture: “That previous incarnation?
 That also was me.”
 I’ve known a lot of people who’ve shed identities, designed for themselves new ones.
 I myself did it in a major way, right back in the days we’re visiting here.
 I suppose in one way or another, most people change personae over the years to one degree or another.
 I’m no psychologist, but I’m guessing it’s always healthier if one can incorporate his former selves into the life he’s living.
 We all know people who ignore/hide/deny former incarnations.
 It’s inherently embarrassing.

-Carole’s ‘Up On the Roof’ from “Writer”, although unfortunately burdened down by strings, is an early template for an entire catalog of hits, the piano/acoustic guitar-based, mellow palette of James’ ‘You’ve Got a Friend’ (January, 1971), ‘Handy Man’ (1977), and ‘Up On the Roof’(1979, seriously blighted by unka-BOOM! drums in the last verse).
+Carole’s ‘Up On the Roof’ from “Writer”, although unfortunately burdened down by strings, is an early template for an entire catalog of hits, the piano/acoustic guitar-based, mellow palette of James’ ‘You’ve Got a Friend’ (January, 1971), ‘Handy Man’ (1977), and ‘Up On the Roof’(1979, unfortunately blighted by unka-BOOM! drums in the last verse).

 During 1970, as “Sweet Baby James” took off, Carole toured as the pianist of James’ band.
-He would give her a guest spot on his shows, to which the audience responded with booing—they wanted to hear their James singing ‘Sweet Baby James’ and ‘Fire and Rain’, not some anonymous chick pianist, even if she had written some good oldies.
+He would give her a guest spot on his shows, to which the audience responded with boos—they wanted to hear their James singing ‘Sweet Baby James’ and ‘Fire and Rain’, not some anonymous chick pianist, even if she had written some good oldies.
 She would sing ‘Up On the Roof’ and ‘Natural Woman’ above the boos.

 Here’s James’ beautiful solo version of ‘Up On the Roof’ from the Fillmore East in January, 1971.
 Returning from that tour to LA later that month, the band (Carole, James, Larkey, O’Brien, Kootch) went into the studio to record a batch of new songs that Carole had written by herself, working for the first time mostly without the help of lyricists Goffin or her new buddy Toni Stern.
 She called the album “Tapestry”.

 The album also included the most vulnerable, powerless expression of a girl’s dependence on a guy’s caprice, ‘Will You Still Love Me Tomorrow’, an ‘oldie’ in the most profound sense: it’s beautiful, it’s full of nostalgic meaning for the me who once was, but its reality is in the past.
 ‘Natural Woman’, although written back in NY, belonged more to the new LA Carole.
-It became, justifiably, the anthem of the new womanhood—just as Carole’s life was a harbinger of the feminist revolution that was yet to change the world as we know it.
+It became, justifiably, the anthem of the new womanhood—just as Carole’s life was a harbinger of the feminist revolution that was about to change the world as we know it.

 The new songs on the album – ‘I Feel the Earth Move’, ‘So Far Away’, ‘You’ve Got a Friend’ harnessed Carole’s masterful (mistressful?) pop-hit chops to the new womanhood (and concomitant malehood) she and her generation were creating.
 “Tapestry” justly earned its place as a seminal cultural landmark, as the soundtrack of its time.